Cheap fun cars: our used sporty car picks from £1,000 to £10,000

 The Honda Civic Type R is a hot hatch in a class of its own, with a uniquely high-revving engine, sharp handling and a sublime manual gearbox complete with its lever mounted on the centre console.
 There’s plenty of performance, with 0-62mph completed in just 6.6 seconds, while grip and handling is similarly impressive – although some may find the steering a little numb.

 Many examples on the market will have been driven hard, but well maintained cars should be able to put up with a little abuse.
-The lower end of our budget buys a good early example with a sub-100k mileage, but for better later examples you’ll have to get closer to £5,000.
+The lower end of our budget buys a good early example with a sub-100k mileage, but for better later examples you’ll have to spend more than £5,000.
 A full service history is essential, with evidence of a cambelt change particularly important.
-Watch out for worn synchromesh in the gearbox, too, while rust is beginning to become an issue after 20 years of winters.
+Watch out for worn synchromesh in the gearbox, too, while rust is beginning to become an issue after 20 years of use.

 Suzuki Swift Sport

 A great-value hot hatch when sold new (between 2005 and 2011), the first-generation Swift Sport is now a complete performance bargain.
 Adding a fizzy 1.6-litre petrol engine and lively handling, Suzuki transformed the Swift into a critically acclaimed hot hatchback with subtle sporty styling touches – all while retaining the standard car’s great build quality, reliability and practicality.

 Today, prices for rough-and-ready, high-mileage examples start at around £1,500, but you’ll need at least £3,000 to secure a tidier, sub-100,000-mile car and as much as £4,500 for the very best later examples.
 The Swift Sport is generally reliable if looked after, but watch out for gearbox issues – input shafts are a weak point, though clutches can last up to 70,000 miles.
 Body panels are also expensive.

 Mazda MX-5 Mk3